 The more efficient energy production becomes, the sooner the investment sees a return.
 Combine this with the fact that the wind/sun/tide is free or people’s waste is plentiful and otherwise useless, the return should come to companies much sooner than with fossil fuels which cost increasingly more money.

-This is precisely why efficient, clean energy is skyrocketing in popularity and fossil fuels energy production is beginning to show decline.
+This is precisely why efficient, clean energy is skyrocketing in popularity and fossil fuels energy production is beginning to show a decline.